-- Limitation of certain activities, for example, concerts and weddings, to particular sites. - A policy of cleaning up and restoration after use being enforced. - Minimising management traffic and deliveries within the Gardens, especially during peak public hours. - Currently the Botanical Services Operations Team and the Transport and Greenspace Unit.
+- Limitation of certain activities, for example, concerts and weddings, to particular sites. - A policy of cleaning up and restoration after use being enforced. - Minimising management traffic and deliveries within the Gardens, especially during peak public hours.

 - Minimising or banning public traffic access within the Gardens. - Use of screen plantings, for example, dense shrubbery and hedges. - Identification and aggregation of high use areas, such as eating places, and information briefings for visitors. - Use of directional amplifying speakers for guided groups. - Limitation on use of amplifiers and loudspeakers for events such as concerts, and upper limits for noise generation. - Zoning of activities, such as energetic ball games, to sites where they are appropriate. - Control of public activities, including over the frequency, nature and duration of these to ensure that the Gardens do not just become another large booking venue for events.